D (New York City Subway service): Early history

 D service began on December 15, 1940, when the IND Sixth Avenue Line opened.
 It ran from 205th Street, the Bronx to World Trade Center (at that time called Hudson Terminal) on the IND Eighth Avenue Line at all times, switching between the IND Sixth Avenue to the Eighth Avenue Lines just south of West Fourth Street–Washington Square.
 Service ran express via the Concourse Line during rush hours.
 Two trains started service at Bedford Park Boulevard in the morning rush hour.

 D service was increased on October 24, 1949, in order to offset the discontinuation of C service, which ran express via the Concourse Line and the Eighth Avenue Line.
 After the morning rush hour on weekdays, several D trains terminated at Bedford Park Boulevard.
 On December 29, 1951, Saturday peak direction express service in the Bronx was discontinued, along with the discontinuation of Saturday CC local service.

 On October 30, 1954, the Culver Ramp opened, providing a connection between the IND South Brooklyn Line and BMT Culver Line.
 D service was rerouted via these two lines to Coney Island–Stillwell Avenue with alternate trains running to Church Avenue during rush hours.
 On Saturdays, four round trips ran between 205th Street and Kings Highway.
 D trains replaced F service on the South Brooklyn Line, and were sent over the new connection as the first IND service to reach Coney Island.
 The service was announced as Concourse–Culver and advertised as direct Bronx–Coney Island service.

 On May 13, 1957, alternate D trains were cut back to Church Avenue during weekday middays.
 Between October 7, 1957, and 1959, four rush hour trains ran to Euclid Avenue via the IND Fulton Street Line when the D started being inspected at Pitkin Yard.
 Four trains left 205th Street between 7:20 and 8:10 a.m., and one left Bedford Park Boulevard at 8:53 a.m.
 These four trains returned between 3 and 5 p.m.
 During the morning rush hour, several northbound trains ended at Bedford Park Boulevard.
 These trains ran express along the Fulton Street Line if they ran during the hour that A trains ran express along the line.

 From December 4 to 27, 1962, a special service labeled DD was provided due to a water main break.
-It operated during rush hours only between 205th Street and Stilwell Avenue.
+It operated during rush hours only between 205th Street and Stillwell Avenue.
 It made all stops between 205th Street in the Bronx and 59th Street–Columbus Circle in Manhattan, rerouted via the Eighth Avenue Local between 59th and West Fourth Streets, and then made all stops between West Fourth Street in Manhattan and Stillwell Avenue in Brooklyn via the Culver Line.